Dragon-Developer/GM-Netcode/readme.md

+# GM Netcode
-This framework is designed to simplify the setup of a GameMaker server and client.
+This library is designed to simplify the setup of a GameMaker server and client.
-It uses [JSON-RPC](https://www.jsonrpc.org/specification) to invoke methods from another application.
+It uses [JSON-RPC](https://www.jsonrpc.org/specification) to invoke methods from another application but you can disable it if needed.

 _Note: it is still in its early stages, there is still much to document and improve._